-In addition, information received and contained in Anonymous Reports made to the police department are included in the statistical information for sec crimes, domestic violence and stalking, as per the provisions of the VaWA.
+In addition, information received and contained in Anonymous Reports made to the police department are included in the statistical information for sec crimes, domestic violence and stalking, as per the provisions of the federal VaWA.
 (Violence against Women Act)

-WCSUPD requests crime statistics under the Clery classifications from the Danbury Police Department.
+WCSU PD requests crime statistics under the Clery classifications from the Danbury Police Department.
 Those crimes are incidents that occurred on public properties surrounding the campuses.
 These crimes are recorded in the crime statistics under the public property classifications.

-The WCSUPD also requests non-reported crimes from various staff and faculty members who are considered security authorities under the act.
-They include academic department heads and senior administrators, faculty members and staff who may have received anonymous reports from students who do not wish to pursue criminal complaints and various members of the Student Affairs staff who adjudicate policy violations, which may also include Clery Act violations.
+The WCSU PD also requests non-reported crimes from various staff and faculty members who are considered security authorities under the act.
+They include senior administrators and staff who may have received anonymous reports from students who do not wish to pursue criminal complaints as well as various members of the Student Affairs Division who adjudicate policy violations, which may also include Clery Act violations.
 Although these reportable incidents are not investigated by the police, they are included in the statistical report to provide as complete a picture as possible of the safety and security environment on campus.